- Mental Health & Wellbeing Strategy

 Mental health changes can occur in stressful times.
 They affect the way you think, handle everyday situations, work and they can impact on your relationships.
 It is important to be aware of these changes and to get the right support at the right time.
 About one in four Australians will experience mental health changes at some time in their lives.

 A small minority of people may experience mental health changes that may be defined as ill-health.
 Mental ill-health is defined as the spectrum of experiences that contributes to a compromise of mental wellbeing and can prevent a person from getting on their life as usual.
 Mental ill-health can significantly affect how a person thinks, behaves and interacts with others.
 It will impact on a person's ability to perform normal activities like work and study.
 If you are concerned that you may be experiencing mental ill-health, or simply need to share your experience in a confidential environment, you may find counselling helpful.
-Students are able to use the free Counselling service for face-to-face appointments, or try eCounselling.
+Students are able to use the free Counselling service for phone and Zoom appointments or try eCounselling.
 Staff are invited to use the Employee Assistance Program.

 *World Health Organisation (2003) The Mental Health Context.
 Retrieved 19th September 2009, from http://www.who.int/mental_health/resources/en/context.PDF